Vortriz/awesome-niri/README.md

 ## Tools
 - [bar-rs](https://github.com/faervan/bar-rs) - A simple status bar, written using iced-rs.
 - [desktop-shell](https://github.com/hashankur/desktop-shell) - Custom AGS shell for wayland compositors supporting wayland-layer-shell.
+- [eww-niri-workspaces](https://github.com/druskus20/eww-niri-workspaces) - A rust binary that outputs workspace information from niri-ipc to be consumed by eww.
 - [Ignis](https://github.com/linkfrg/ignis) - A widget framework for building desktop shells, written and configurable in Python.
 - [IgnisNiriShell](https://github.com/lost-melody/IgnisNiriShell) - An Ignis based shell for niri.
 - [niri-float-sticky](https://github.com/probeldev/niri-float-sticky) - A utility to make floating windows visible across all workspaces in niri — similar to "sticky windows" in other compositors.